Afghan forces take over responsibility for security from NATO

 “I would, by all means, support Taliban representation in the elections next year,” he said at a news conference after his announcement.

-But the challenges of fighting the insurgency were underscored by an attack just before Karzai’s announcement.
+But the challenges of defeating the insurgency were underscored by an attack just before Karzai’s announcement.
 A bomb targeting a member of parliament killed three people in the capital, the third attack in the capital in two weeks, including a massive blast last week that killed 17 people, mostly employees of Afghanistan’s supreme court.

 If the transition happens gradually, the Afghan forces should be able to stand on their own, but if ISAF tries to transition too quickly to Afghan control of security, some of the hardest fought areas could backslide, said Ahmad Majidyar, a research fellow at the American Enterprise Institute and a frequent adviser to the U.S. Army.